vmware-archive/pop-build/docs/topics/quickstart.rst

 What Happened?
 --------------

-Pop-Build starts with the version of python that you exceuted `popbuild` with.
+Pop-Build starts with the version of python that you exceuted `pop-build` with.
 This python is the python that will be embeded in your binary.
 Next it creates a venv for your application.
 With the venv in hand, Pop-Build populates it.
 The venv is populated with all of the deps that are defined as requrements for the main application, including the application itself.